Use the Azure storage emulator for development and testing

 Authenticating requests against the storage emulator

 Once you've installed and started the storage emulator, you can test your code against it.
-As with Azure Storage in the cloud, every request you make against the storage emulator must be authorized, unless it is an anonymous request.
+Every request you make against the storage emulator must be authorized, unless it's an anonymous request.
 You can authorize requests against the storage emulator using Shared Key authentication or with a shared access signature (SAS).

 Authorize with Shared Key credentials